NerveNetwork/nerve-docs/docs/Guide/g_docker_install.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

-After the installation is successful, create a new file docker-compose.yml in a certain directory (optional), write the following code and save it:
+After the installation is successful, create a new file docker-compose.yml in a directory (optional), write the following code and save it:

 ```
 version: '3.1'
 services:
   nerve:
-    image: nervenetwork/nerve-wallet-node:beta-1.0.0-fe2eb1b
+    image: nervenetwork/nerve-wallet-node:beta-1.0.0
     restart: always
     container_name: nerve-wallet
     ports: